arne48/tinkerboard_io/README.md

 # Yet another IO library for the Asus Tinker Board

 ## Introduction
-Due to some shortcomings with the wiringTB library of Asus provides and my need for direct SPI access without the spidev subsystem I decided to write this minimalistic IO library for the Tinker Board.
+Due to some shortcomings with the wiringTB library which Asus provides and my need for direct SPI access without the spidev subsystem I decided to write this minimalistic IO library for the Tinker Board.
 This is done by the consistent utilization of direct memory access _(via virtual memory mapping)_.
 The need for direct access was based on the requirements of my project.
 So I implemented the features I needed plus some nice to have ones for the completeness of feature groups.
-E.g. including reading from gpios even when I just use their output functionality.
+E.g. including reading from gpios even when I just use them for their output functionality.

 ### Side Note:
 In my project I am using a RT Preempt enabled linux kernel _(4.4.79)_ with the Armbian distribution.
-Due to problems of rt-patching the provided kernels of Asus _(tag/1.9 at that time, haven't tried since)_ I started with a vanilla kernel and backported a lot of changes to re-enable all functionalities I needed _(see the following link for additional information)_.
+Due to problems of rt-patching the kernel provided by  Asus _(tag/1.9 at that time, haven't tried since)_ I started with a vanilla kernel and backported a lot of changes to re-enable all functionalities I needed _(see the following link for additional information)_.
 The forked and updated package of armbian can be found here:
 [https://github.com/arne48/armbian_build](https://github.com/arne48/armbian_build)